-Most would agree that Sonos offers some of the best speakers and soundbars currently on the market.
+Most would agree that Sonos offers some of the best speakers and soundbars currently available.
 That’s because Sonos makes speakers that — more often than not — boast great sound quality, support for all the major streaming platforms, and simple multi-room functionality.
-Unfortunately, however, all of those perks often come at a high price.
+Unfortunately, however, those perks often come at a high price.
 Sonos products aren’t cheap, and, outside of the occasional rogue discount, they rarely go on sale.
-However, that doesn’t mean there aren’t ways to save at least a few dollars on Sonos gear.
+However, that doesn’t necessarily mean there aren’t ways to save at least a few dollars on Sonos gear.

 If you’re comfortable buying refurbished, for example, you could save a decent amount.
 We also occasionally see sales on Sonos’ collaborative series with Ikea and discounted bundles that include Sonos products, which makes it easier to set up an entire home audio system while saving money.
 And, if you’re a student, Sonos offers a program you can join to get a 15 percent discount when you spend up to $2,500 on full-priced speakers and accessories.

 Regardless of their existence, these discounts can be hard to find.
 That’s why we’ve curated this list of the best Sonos deals you can currently take advantage of.
-Here, we’ll guide you through the best sales available right now to help you get the best bang for your buck.
+Here, we’ll guide you through the best sales available, helping you to get the best bang for your buck.

 Sonos Roam deals